heckelmann/kyverno-keptn-workshop/docs/03-the-system-explained.md

 ## KeptnEvaluationDefinition

 A [KeptnEvaluationDefinition](https://keptn.sh/stable/docs/reference/crd-reference/evaluationdefinition/) assigns target values to KeptnMetric queries.
-These are used as part of evaluation tasks that Keptn runs as part of pre- and post-analysis phases of a KeptnApp or workload.
+These are used as part of evaluation tasks that Keptn runs as part of the pre-analysis and post-analysis phases of a KeptnApp or workload.

 ```yaml
 apiVersion: lifecycle.keptn.sh/v1alpha3